 Management is executing on its previously announced commitment to wind up the current joint ventures in accordance with their respective agreements.
-Marketing agreements were signed in January 2024 for each of the Stuttgart and Duisburg properties and the properties are being actively marketed to attract investors.
-JV arrangement maturities for the Kosching and Neu
+Marketing agreements were signed in January 2024 for each of the Stuttgart and Duisburg properties and the properties were actively marketed during the first half of 2024.
+Acting on feedback from brokers and prospective investors about the access to capital, marketing was paused in mid 2024 to allow financing opportunities in those markets to improve.